Märt Kosemets

-Märt Kosemets (born on 25 January 1981) is a retired Estonian professional footballer, who last played in the Meistriliiga, for JK Viljandi Tulevik, whom he joined from Flora Tallinn after the 2005 season.
+Märt Kosemets (born 25 January 1981) is a retired Estonian professional footballer, who last played in the Meistriliiga, for JK Viljandi Tulevik, whom he joined from Flora Tallinn after the 2005 season.
 He played the position of defender and midfielder.
 He is 1.80 m tall and weighs 67 kg.

 International career

 He has made a total of 6 appearances for the Estonia national football team.
 He made his international debut in 2000.